Uemerson/restful-todo-list-django/README.md

 (.venv) $ python -m coverage html
 ```

 # Note

 If you are using **Docker version 1 and Docker Compose version 1**, please replace `docker compose` with `docker-compose` in the bash scripts.

+If you are on localhost, upon opening the API in the browser, you should see the **Django Debug Toolbar** on the side.
+It is used to display information about request times, executed SQL commands, and other useful information.